deshaw/versioned-hdf5/docs/development.md

 install from `versioned_hdf5/`) and all dependencies available.

 ## Documentation

-- `pixi r docs` builds the documentation for the current version in `docs/_build/html`.
+- `pixi r -e docs docs` builds the documentation for the current version in `docs/_build/html`.
-- `pixi r docs-multiversion` builds the documentation for all versions, present and past, in `docs/_build/html/<version>`.
+- `pixi r -e docs docs-multiversion` builds the documentation for all versions, present and past, in `docs/_build/html/<version>`.
 This is what is published to the public documentation page.

 ## Linting
 versioned-hdf5 uses static type checkers, enforced by CI.